-alt attributes: alt tags and title tags strengthen the message towards search engine spiders and improve the accessibility of your website.
-In this post I’ll explain all about alt tags and title tags and why you should optimize those.
+alt attributes: alt text strengthens the message of your articles with search engine spiders and improves the accessibility of your website.
+This article explains all about alt tags and title tags and why you should optimize them.

 Note: the term “alt tag” is a commonly used abbreviation of what’s actually an alt attribute on an

 img tag.
-For any image on your site, the alt tag should describe what’s on it.
-Screen readers for the blind and visually impaired will read out this text and thus make your image accessible.
+The alt tag of any image on your site should describe what’s on it.
+Screen readers for the blind and visually impaired will read out this text and therefore make your image accessible.

 alt tags and